artefactual/atom-docs/dev-manual/env/compose.rst

 .. note::

-   Clone the "stable/2.5.x" branch if you want to test the latest stable version of AtoM.
+   The source code (the entire "atom" folder) is copied to the Docker container on the build process and used to create the instance.
+For example, clone the "stable/2.5.x" branch if you want to test the latest stable version of AtoM.

 Now set the environment variable ``COMPOSE_FILE`` to tell Compose what is the location of our YAML file.
 You could do the same using the ``-f`` flag but we